simme/blog/content/post/2016-07-18-the-coordinator-pattern.md

 So imagine you have a view controller showing a contact.
 The view is displaying an edit button.
 The view controller is managed by a `ContactsBrowsingCoordinator`.
 The user taps that edit button which triggers a delegate call: `delegate?.contactDetailViewController(contactDetailViewController: ContactDetailViewController, wantsToEditContact contact: Contact)`

 The delegate of the view controller is the `ContactsBrowsingCoordinator`.
-When the `wantsToEdit` method is called it spins off a `EditContactCoordinator` doing something like this:
+When the `wantsToEdit` method is called it spins off an `EditContactCoordinator` doing something like this:

 ```swift
 func contactDetailViewController(contactDetailViewController: ContactDetailViewController, wantsToEditContact contact: Contact) {